zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/statusbar.md

 static popStackEntry(entry: any)
 ```

-Get and remove the last StatusBar entry from the stack.
+Get and remove the last a StatusBar entry from the stack.

 **Parameters:**